drug-design/course/docs/chapters/molecular-properties.md

 ### Calculation of Other Physical Properties

-Theoretical treatments facilitate the calculation of a number of molecular properties and require as input the molecular geometry of the molecule concerned.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-properties/calculation-other-physical-properties-90e2fcbe'><i class='fa fa-play' aria-hidden='true'></i></button>Theoretical treatments facilitate the calculation of a number of molecular properties and require as input the molecular geometry of the molecule concerned.
 The properties that can be calculated are electronic properties (ionization potentials, atomic charges, electrostatic potentials, molecular orbitals) or thermodynamic properties (activation energies, enthalpies, entropy, free energies, heat of formation).
 The picture shows the partial atomic charges for this representative molecule.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer